 Our solution, as depicted in Figure~\ref{fig:san}, meets these requirements by proposing a gather function $\mathrm{Gather}$, which compresses the information in $(B,x)$ to $\mathrm{Gather}(B,x)$.
 The gathered output is succinct, hence achieving \emph{minimal interaction or communication}.
-So long as $\mathrm{Gather}(B,x)$ distills essential information for the downstream task, the small network on the edge device, $E(\mathrm{Gather}(B,x))$ will achieve high accuracy.
+So long as $\mathrm{Gather}(B,x)$ distills essential information for the downstream task, the small network on the low-resource device, $E(\mathrm{Gather}(B,x))$ will achieve high accuracy.
 Because in Figure~\ref{fig:san}, $E_i$ is very small and it does \emph{not} transfer any features back to $B$, the fine-tuning and inference processes resemble side-tuning methods, which are storage (parameter), compute, and memory efficient, too.

 One additional benefit of our pipeline is that the pretrained model is \emph{agnostic to downstream tasks}.
 The pretrained model $B$ does not need to store any task-specific parameters or gradients.
 It simply extract features for any input images.
-If an input image $x$ is useful in many downstream tasks (edge devices), the pretrained model $B$ only needs to compute its features $(B,x)$ \emph{once}.
+If an input image $x$ is useful in many downstream tasks (correspondingly many low-resource devices), the pretrained model $B$ only needs to compute its features $\mathrm{Gather}(B,x)$ \emph{once}.

 Then, the key and most difficult question is: how to design a gather function that \emph{captures essential information in $(B,x)$} and at the same time \emph{achieves minimal interaction}?